microsoft/Windows-DevRel/DevDrive/README.md

 ### 1. Set Up Dev Drive on Your Machine

 Before you can test performance improvements with Dev Drive, you will need to set one up on your machine.
-Dev Drive ships with the latest versions of Windows 11 (minimum build 23H2) and should only take a few minutes and minimal configuration to get one set up on your machine,
+Dev Drive should only take a few minutes and minimal configuration to get set up on your machine,

 See the [Dev Drive documentation](https://aka.ms/windex/devdrive/docs) to get started.